The liver breaks down most of the alcohol you drink so that it can be removed from the body.

 Fatty liver is the most common type of alcohol-related liver disease.
 Fat builds up in the liver and stops it from working properly.
 This can lead to scarring of the liver (cirrhosis).

-About a third of people with fatty liver will develop a mild or moderate inflammation of the liver.
-This is alcoholic hepatitis.
+About 1 in 3 people with fatty liver will develop mild or moderate inflammation of the liver.
+This is also called alcohol-associated hepatitis.
 Hepatitis may not cause any symptoms at first, so you may not realise that you have it.

 More serious and life-threatening inflammation of the liver can cause: